 If you prefer to study on the go, download the Complete Theory Test Kit smartphone app.
 It contains DVSA-approved theory material, practice questions and mock tests.
 It also includes 10 official hazard perception video clips.

-#7 – Driving Theory Test mobile app by Focus Multimedia
+#7 – Driving Theory Test 4 in 1 App by Focus Multimedia

-This smartphone app contains purely theory test questions but it has won multiple awards and is licensed by the DVSA.
+This smartphone app contains all Theory Test questions, has won multiple awards, and is licensed by the DVSA.
 You can sit unlimited mock tests and review where you went wrong, and test yourself with the braking distance simulator.

 #8 – Theory Test Pro website and mobile app by Well Informed